 This easy and safe option to shake the drone from the tree is very situationally dependent.

-If you are dealing with a very thin trunk tree, shaking your drone loose may be an excellent option.
+Shaking your drone loose may be an excellent option if you are dealing with a very thin trunk-tree.
 However, even with a thin trunk, if your drone is stuck too high up in the tree, it may take some serious muscle to cause movement high enough in the tree to make a difference.

 On the other hand, if you are dealing with a tree that has a thick trunk (more than one foot wide), this option may not work for you as the tree may be too rigid and immovable.
 Nevertheless, it’s always worth a try.
 In such conditions, friends are a great option.
 So do ask yours to come over and lend a helping hand!